Zamiell/stardew-valley/Min-Max_Guide.md

 - Check the Queen of Sauce for the [Omelet](https://stardewvalleywiki.com/Omelet) recipe.
 - Ship as many items as possible.
 (We want as much gold for tomorrow as possible.)
 - Craft + place Quality Sprinklers.
-- Plant Parsnip Seeds (as a "linger" crop) if you haven't already done so earlier on in the season.
+- Plant Parsnip Seeds (as a linger crop) if you haven't already done so earlier on in the season.
   - Do not use Deluxe Speed-Gro on the Parsnip Seeds, as it will not carry over to Summer 1.
 - If you finish before around noon, then you can spend the rest of the day in the Skull Cavern.